Stay apart. Act responsibly. Safe lives. COVID-19 updates

 2014 finalist for the National Farmers' Market of the Year and run by the social enterprise Food First, find Saltburn Farmers' Market outside Sainsbury's, Milton Street.

-Second Saturday of the month from March until December (excluding August) (9am - 3pm).
+y of the month from February until December (excluding August) (9am - 3pm).
 More details here.

-Winner of FARMA's National Farmers' Market of the Year 2014.
+Winner of FARMA's National Farmers' Market of the Year 2014 and in the Telegraph's Top 20 UK Farmers' Markets for 2017.
 36 stallholders selling organic vegetables, meat, British charcuterie, chocolates, plants and more.

 In The Hillyard car park opposite the Downe Arms, Wykeham